ckruger0/IDD-Fa18-Lab7/README.md

 My original plan to expand on the Video Doorbell concept was to use the package `face-recognition` to place bounding boxes around the faces of people in frame.
 In practice this was met with many challenges caused by trying to execute on a Rapsberry Pi with javascript.
 The largest problem was installation of the package itself.
 The first issue was caused by RPi lacking the package `dlib` which is used for image processing.
 After manually building it from source on the RPi, `npm install face-recognition` was still failing since it didn't have write access to some root folder.
 No matter how I tried to change the settings with `sudo` or other permissioning options, I was unsuccessful.
 <BR><BR>
 Following this I tried to do a much simpler approach of changing the taken picture from color to grayscale.
 This would at least drive home the core concept of workflows in JS and how `io` works.
+Unfortunately both packages `gm` and `Jimp` proved to be unsuccessful in my workflow and would not find the image being captured despite me being able to find it using the `ls` command on the public folder...

 **b.
 Upload a video of your working modified project**